-If no safety measures were in place at a pool where your accident took place, discuss your case in more detail with an experienced Sherman Oaks pool injury attorney.
+If no safety measures were in place at the pool where your accident took place, discuss your case in more detail with our experienced Sherman Oaks pool injury attorneys.

 In addition to strict state laws, there can also be county laws that place even more restrictions on safety measures and how a pool can be constructed on a person’s property.
 In most cases, a county public health department will be in charge of enforcing such guidelines.

-However, it is not uncommon for pool owners to either be unaware of these additional requirements or to simply ignore them, which immediately puts others at risk of injury or death.
-Since these cases can turn on even the smallest of details, rely on a public pool accident lawyer to determine if the pool where you were injured failed to meet local and state building codes.
+However, it is not uncommon for pool owners to either be unaware of these additional requirements or simply ignore them, which immediately puts others at risk of injury or death.
+Since these cases can turn on even the smallest of details, rely on our public pool accident lawyers to determine if the pool where you were injured failed to meet local and state building codes.

 Public Swimming Pools

 Just as it is with residential pools, public swimming pools must also adhere to certain guidelines.
 Based on the California Building Code and the California Code of Regulations, various standards must be met for a public pool to be considered safe.
 A few examples of these standards include: